Kite: How to Delegate Voting Power Privately: Protocol

 The on-chain contract then verifies that the voter's tokens are not locked and checks the proof of correctness.
 If these checks are passed, it locks the tokens and performs a homomorphic addition of $\bm{ct}$ to the existing list of encrypted powers of the delegates.
 This addition ensures that the total power of $p_j$ is accurately updated to include $t_{p_i}$.
 Additionally, it computes a commitment to $\bm{ct}$, using a hash function.
 This hash, or commitment, is then added to the list of delegation identifiers.
 This step is crucial for the undelegation process that may follow later.

-During the undelegation process, Alg.~\ref{alg:undelegation}, a voter essentially reverses the actions taken in the delegation phase.
+During the undelegation process, Alg.~\ref{alg:delegation}, a voter essentially reverses the actions taken in the delegation phase.
 This includes unlocking their tokens and deducting their contributed voting power from the delegate's total.
 The key to executing the second part correctly lies in the use of delegation identifiers, established earlier.

 For undelegation, the voter is required to present the original delegation vector, $\bm{ct}$, that they used for delegation.
+Note that making the voter resubmit $\bm{ct}$ avoids storing the full ciphertext in the contract.
 The contract then verifies whether the hash of this is stored in $L_{\did}$.
 Finding the hash indicates the voter had indeed delegated their tokens using this specific $\bm{ct}$.
 Once confirmed, the contract proceeds to homomorphically subtract $\bm{ct}$ from $L_d$ and also removes the corresponding delegation identifier $\hash(\bm{ct})$ from $L_{\did}$.

 The relation for the corresponding zero-knowledge proof is defined as follows: